tskit-dev/msprime/docs/api.rst

 The available models are documented in the following subsections.

-A key element of simulation models in ``msprime`` is the concept of ``population_size``, which is, unfortunately, somewhat complicated and confusing.
+A key element of simulation models in ``msprime`` is the concept of a "reference population size".
 Simulation models such as the coalescent are defined in terms of "scaled time".
-Time in the standard diploid coalescent is measured in units of :math:`1 / (4 N_e)` generations, and one of the ways in which msprime tries to make life easier for users is to automatically convert times into units of generations.
+Time in the standard diploid coalescent is measured in units of :math:`4 N_e` generations, and one of the ways in which msprime tries to make life easier for users is to automatically convert times and rates to and from units of generations.
 Thus, a key responsibility for a simulation model is to convert times specified by users in generations into "model time" (in which the simulation is performed) and to tranlate the simulated model times back into generations.
-This is what the reference population size associated with a model is used for and fundamentally means.
+This is what the reference population size associated with a model is used for and fundamentally what it means.
 The ``Ne`` argument to :func:`simulate` can also be used to define this parameter when combined with a string shorthand for a model.
 Thus